NNLisk/Automatic-plate-recognition-system/README.md

 # Foundations of Artificial Intelligence

-## How to run the project
++ How to run the project

-# Open virual envirovment
++ Open virual envirovment
 Windows:
-- python -m venv venv
+python -m venv venv
-- venv\Scripts\activate
+venv\Scripts\activate

 Mac/Linux:
-- python3 -m venv venv
+python3 -m venv venv
-- source venv/bin/activate
+source venv/bin/activate

-# Be inside the project folder and write into the teminal:
-- pip install -r requirements.txt
-- python -m streamlit run ui/ui.py
++ Be inside the project folder and write into the teminal: pip install -r requirements.txt python -m streamlit run ui/ui.py

-# Ui will open in browser and you can test our models with the pictures in our project or your own
+Ui will open in browser and you can test our models with the pictures in our project or your own.

 ## Project overview